 An aneurism is a bulge or a weakening in the aorta, the largest blood vessel in the body.
 In some cases, a graft of a man-made material can be put in place to correct this problem.
-If imaging from a medical test confirms this, you would receive disability.

 - Chronic Venous Insufficiency

 A person’s heart is not able to pump blood to the legs and back to the heart.
-The symptoms of this disease are ulcers, swelling, and problems with standing.
+The symptoms of this disease are leg ulcers, swelling, and problems with standing.
 The SSA could grant disability if the painful ulcers do not heal within 3 months or if you suffer from brawny edema in at least two-thirds of the leg from the ankle to the knee or one-third from the ankle to the hip.

 - Congestive Heart Failure (chronic heart failure)

 To meet the benefit standard based on medical condition alone without considering your work history or education, you need to show you have pain, even without any exertion and your heart is pumping at a 30% capacity or less.

 - Heart Transplant

 You will be judged to be disabled for the first year after this operation.

 - Hypertensive Heart Disease (High Blood Pressure)

 This disease by itself is not sufficient to qualify for disability benefits.
 If it is serious enough to fall under Congestive Heart Failure or Ischemic Heart Disease you may meet the threshold for benefits.